 As much as the idea of Big Daddies and Little Sisters seem sad, there’s also something really sweet about it.
 A Little Sister’s Big Daddy is more than just a protector; there’s clear and present evidence that there’s a softer side to their relationships as well.
 And you can’t help but be a little sad when you kill a Big Daddy and his Little Sister cries over him.

-A huge part of Fallout 3’s plot is trying to find your character’s father who has mysteriously disappear from the vault.
+A huge part of Fallout 3’s plot is trying to find your character’s father who has mysteriously disappeared from the vault.
 You follow from place to place, trying to see where he went and what his plans are.
 The whole game circles around trying to reunite yourself with him.